Test Preparation

 Keep a positive attitude.
 Remember your attitude can affect how well you do on an

 exam.
-If you are aware of what to expect on test day, read all the exam materials
+If you know what to expect on test day, read all the exam materials

 carefully, listen to the monitors, follow the directions given, and keep a positive